 SPF (Sender Policy Framework) is an email authentication system that uses DNS to check if a mail server is authorized to send emails from your domain name.

-Domain names connected to your hosting control panel and pointed to our network via the Skystra nameservers will automatically have an SPF record in your DNS zone and enabled.
-You do not need to perform the steps below and no further action is required on your part.
+Please note that domain names connected to your hosting control panel and pointed to our network via the Skystra nameservers and using our MX records will automatically have an SPF record enabled.
+You do not need to perform the steps below.

 1. Log in to your hosting control panel